Your time is valuable, let us analyze your data and provide suggestions quickly.

 thread_cache_size=100 # from nnn V8 suggests CAP of 100 to avoid OOM

 Why?
 Because No One Ever has fun with Out Of Memory.
 Creating threads is an intense operation that will be minimized with this variable.

-threads_created count expected be reduced dramatically, especially if you had thread_cache_size=less than 50.
+threads_created count - dramatic reduction expected, especially if you had thread_cache_size=less than 50.

 slow_query_log=ON # from OFF - unless you risk filling your HD